brendanhay/amazonka/README.md

 of results based on the initial (or default) parameters to the first request, stopping when the service signals there are no more results.

+> `AWSRequest` is a super-class of `AWSPager`, so you can typically `send` a request
+> such as `DescribeAutoScalingGroups` instead of fully paginating it.
+> This can be a convenient way to obtain only the first page of results without
+> using any conduit operators.

 ### Presigned URLs

 Presigned URLs can be generated for services which are an instance of [`AWSPresigner`](http://brendanhay.github.io/amazonka/amazonka-core/Network-AWS-Types.html#t:AWSPresigner).